batikanturkmen/product-comparison-pipeline/README.md

  - Elasticsearch can be added to retrieve related results.
  - Kubernetes scripts can be developed to run application on the Kubernetes Clusters.
  - More automation can be done to run application with a single command.
+ - Testcontainers can be used to test with mock kafka and cassandra instances.